awslabs/multi-model-server/README.md

 ## Deployments:
 ### Docker:
-We have provided docker image for mxnet cpu together with Gunicorn and nginx.
+We have provided a Docker image for an MXNet CPU build on Ubuntu.
+Gunicorn and Nginx and all other dependencies are also pre-installed.
 The basic usage can be found [here](docker/README.md)

 ## Design